 "Finish the authorization issues, create a procedure for capturing search queries and make it generic, create a new theme for mobile version".

-Product Backlog Items in the Sprint are the output that implement the Sprint goal, the outcome.
-Meaning the Sprint goal should be leading and not the Sprint Backlog Items.
+Product Backlog Items in the Sprint are the output that implement the Sprint Goal, the outcome.
+Meaning the Sprint Goal should be leading and not the Product Backlog Items in the Sprint.

 Tips to help improve this

 Product Owners should share their vision and what goals need to be achieved next.
 They should talk about it, share it, get feedback on it.
-Then invite the Development Team to pull work from the Product Backlog (and maybe create some Sprint Backlog Items as well) that will achieve this goal.
+Work with Developers on the Product Backlog to identify and create Product Backlog Items that will achieve this goal.
 Share and discuss this when the plan for this Sprint is drafted.

 Often, Product Owners take the lead in Sprint Planning.
-And they should at first, but then they have to let the Development Team self organize around the Sprint goal.
-You might be surprised at the results!
+And they should at first, but then they have to let the Developers self-manage how to achieve the Sprint Goal.

-The Product Owner must be challenged on the status quo and the Development Team should take ownership on the plan that should have the Sprint Goal as outcome.
-They should discuss the Product Backlog Items that are taken into the Sprint and also look for alternative ways to achieve the Sprint goal.
+The Product Owner must be challenged on the status quo and Developers should take ownership on the plan that should have the Sprint Goal as outcome.
+They should discuss the Product Backlog Items that are taken into the Sprint and also look for alternative ways to achieve the Sprint Goal.

 Challenge #3: There is no room for anything else

 So the next challenge that arises happens often when we have overcome the previous challenges.
-We have a Sprint Goal, it's crafted during Sprint Planning in collaboration with Product Owner and Development Team and the goal actually makes sense.
+We have a Sprint Goal, it's crafted during Sprint Planning in collaboration with Product Owner and Developers and the goal actually makes sense.